Caritas supports Eastern Women for healthy lives

 After the community market opened, the Rev. Fr.
 S.L.
 Jayanixon who is the Director of Caritas – Eastern Province Human and Economic Development Center stated, “The goal of our CAFFOD project is to establish a society that is toxin-free and to empower everyone to live together in the society.
 We are happy about this success.
 It is up to you all to maintain good health and achieve economic development.”

-“The opinion of many people is that it is very difficult to do this organic farming.
+widely used, mobilizing people for organic farming is a valuable work that should be appreciated.
+Also said that setting up a market to sell their cultivated crops is a task that should be appreciated a lot.“The opinion of many people is that it is very difficult to do this organic farming.
 It is not difficult.
 We are not used to it.
 From the beginning, we were used to fertilizers such as urea brought from foreign countries.
 Since there was no use of organic fertilizers, when we stopped bringing urea fertilizers to our country, all our farming and cultivation were crippled,” explained Venerable Dambagalle Vanarathana Thero.

 K. M. M. Kabeer Moulavi commended Caritas for their significant efforts in the community, mentioning that even many years ago, the Holy Quran emphasized the importance of consuming non-poisonous organic food.
 “Our Prophet Mohammad stated that all individuals, not only Muslims, should preserve their well-being by eating organic food that is toxin-free” he added.